f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

 Deploy network plugins
 ----------------------

 So how do pods have their network interfaces created and IP addresses assigned?
-This is the role of a Container Network Nnterface (CNI)) plugins.
+This is the role of a Container Network Interface (CNI)) plugins.
 We need to 'install a CNI' which will watch when Kubernetes schedules a pod and then create the new pod's network connection to the host and give it an IP address which works in the 'pod network' for the cluster.